-E*TRADE Mobile and E*TRADE Mobile Pro are available on iOS, Android, and Windows devices, giving customers a powerful platform on which they can place trades on just about any device, at any time.
-Importantly, the OptionsHouse platform also scales for mobile devices for a browser-based solution on mobile devices and tablets, so you don’t have to download an app to place trades on devices with smaller screens.
+E*TRADE Mobile and the Power E*TRADE app are available on iOS, Android, and Windows devices, giving customers a powerful platform on which they can place trades on just about any device at any time.

 Discount brokers aren't known for having large in-house research arms, which helps them keep costs low, but they don't leave investors in the dark, either.
 E*TRADE offers a number of research reports and tools, some of which are detailed in the list below.

-Keeping it simple, we think an E*TRADE account may be worthy of additional investigation if one or many of the following statements apply to you.
+Keeping it simple, we think an E*TRADE account may be worthy of additional investigation if one or both of the following statements apply to you.